siscia/solar-project/solar.md

 ### Windows and Back Surface Field

+Either component are used to avoid losses by recombination.

-The windows is  Used to reduce the surface recombination velocity.
+The windows is used to reduce the surface recombination velocity.

 BSF: Used to reduce the scattering of carriers towards the tunnel junction.

 # How to compose the different layer:

-## Different kind of MJ [1]

-### Stacked:

-Completely isolated block, they required trasparent contact.

-Offer a better efficiency.

-### Monolithic

-Use tunnel junction to "link" the variuos block of the cell.

-Lower efficiency since the power output and corrent of the several block must be syncronized, otherwise a cell will act as a load.

 ## Focus on the Monolithic type.